iamtalwinder/notes/MIS/notes/4-mis.md

 7. How Information Technology is related with MIS?Explain
 8. MIS deals with different classes of decisions.How?
 9. What are the Components of MIS? `important`
-10. Differentiate between MIS and DSS. `2 times` `important`
-11. List functional requirements of Personnel based MIS.
+10. List functional requirements of Personnel based MIS.
-12. What are the key decisions supported by Personnel MIS?
+11. What are the key decisions supported by Personnel MIS?
-13. What are the characteristics of MIS?
+12. What are the characteristics of MIS?
 How do MIS differ from TPS and From DSS?
-14. Describe the relationship between TPS, MIS, and ESS.
+13. Describe the relationship between TPS, MIS, and ESS.
-15. How MIS is useful for marketing department of an organization?
+14. How MIS is useful for marketing department of an organization?

 ### Long